Map Drawing Guide

 Step 1: Burning the Paper's Edges

+This step is optional.
 Using fire is dangerous and produces smoke.
-It should be done outdoor and under a grownup supervision.
+Always perform this step outdoors and under adult supervision.

 Step 2: Coloring the Paper Sheet

-For an old and faded look, immerse the paper for several minutes in water with concentrated tea or coffee.
+For an old and faded look, immerse the paper for several minutes in water mixed with concentrated tea or coffee.

 Note: